Campus Resources for Teaching and Learning

 bConnected gives you access to the campus’s instance of Google Apps for Education (email, calendar, documents, contacts, etc.), making it easier for you to communicate and collaborate with students and colleagues.

 The GSI Teaching & Resource Center is an academic unit of the Graduate Division that provides resources and services for graduate students as they develop their professional skills in teaching in higher education.
-We also work closely with faculty and the departments to assist them in the mentoring and training they offer graduate students in teaching.
+We also work closely with faculty and their departments to assist them in the mentoring and training they offer graduate students in teaching.

-UC Berkeley’s Center for Teaching and Learning offers support to UC Berkeley faculty members.
+The Center for Teaching and Learning offers support to UC Berkeley faculty members.
 GSIs may find some of the CTL’s web resources to be useful in their teaching.

 The UC Berkeley Library’s Information for Faculty and Instructors page offers a number of resources that would be of use to GSIs.
 GSIs can, for example, place course materials on reserve, consult the subject librarian for their discipline, and arrange for in-person or online instruction about conducting research at the library through the main library website.

 Educational Technology Services (ETS) provides an array of technologies supporting teaching and learning, including classroom equipment and training in the use of technology.
 A comprehensive list is published in the ETS Service Catalog.

 Digital Learning Services (DLS) provides a wide range of services in support of teaching and learning on campus, including assistance with bCourses, Ally, and Kaltura.
 A comprehensive list is published in the DLS Service Catalog.

 Many of the campus resources developed to aid in the switch to remote teaching and learning in 2020-2021 remain helpful following the return to in-person instruction.